trek-view/basecamp/_posts/2022-01-28-gopro-camera-modes-metadata-tests.md

 <ExifIFD:ShutterSpeedValue>1/1342</ExifIFD:ShutterSpeedValue>
 ```

-If you're looing for GPS and IMU telemetry, this is in the file only.
+If you're looking for GPS and IMU telemetry, this, however, is in the file only.

 Here's an example of the metadata held in the [front photo](https://github.com/trek-view/gopro-metadata/blob/main/fusion/fus-360-pho-001u/GPFR0004.xml) and [back photo](https://github.com/trek-view/gopro-metadata/blob/main/fusion/fus-360-pho-001u/GPBK0004.xml).